 “I have intractable epilepsy,” shared one MyEpilepsyTeam member.
 “Meds since age 13, and two neurosurgeries later, still having seizures at age 59.”
-Intractable epilepsy refers to epilepsy that remains uncontrolled despite appropriate treatment with at least two antiepileptic drugs.
-You may have also heard intractable epilepsy referred to as uncontrolled, drug-resistant, or refractory epilepsy.
+Drug-resistant epilepsy (DRE) is sometimes described as intractable, uncontrolled, severe, or refractory epilepsy.
+DRE is diagnosed when seizures remain uncontrolled after failing two appropriately chosen and tolerated anti-seizure medications (ASMs).

-If you or your child has intractable epilepsy, it can be hard to predict when the next seizure will happen.
+If you or your child has DRE, it can be hard to predict when the next seizure will happen.
 While intractable epilepsy can be difficult to treat, it’s not always impossible.
-Keep reading to learn more about intractable epilepsy and how it’s managed and treated.
+Keep reading to learn more about DRE and how it’s managed and treated.

-People with intractable epilepsy can experience uncontrolled seizure symptoms, such as:
+People with DRE can experience uncontrolled seizure symptoms, such as:

-The main sign of intractable epilepsy is that medications can’t control how often seizures occur, or how severe they can be.
+The main sign of DRE is that medications can’t control how often seizures occur or how severe they can be.

-Studies show that about 30 percent of people with epilepsy don’t have their seizures controlled by anti-seizure medications, according to a 2021 review.
-In the studies reviewed, about 25 percent of children and 15 percent of adults diagnosed with epilepsy had intractable epilepsy.
+Studies show that a large proportion of people with epilepsy don’t have their seizures controlled by ASMs, according to a 2021 review.
+In the studies reviewed, about 25 percent of children and 15 percent of adults diagnosed with epilepsy had DRE.

-Intractable epilepsy isn’t a specific seizure disorder, which makes it difficult to predict who’ll have it.
+DRE isn’t a specific seizure disorder, which makes it difficult to predict who’ll have it.
 However, it’s more common in certain groups.
-Studies show that children who develop epilepsy before age 2 are at a higher risk of intractable epilepsy, especially if they have the following risk factors:
+Studies show that children have a higher risk of DRE if they have the following risk factors:

-In contrast, studies show that people with genetic generalized epilepsy (GGE) have a lower risk of intractable epilepsy.
-GGE is a subtype of general epilepsy that includes conditions like childhood and juvenile absence epilepsy, juvenile myoclonic epilepsy, and epilepsy with generalized tonic-clonic seizures alone (EGTCS).
+In contrast, studies show that people with genetic generalized epilepsy (GGE) have a lower risk of DRE.
+GGE is a subtype of general epilepsy that includes conditions like childhood and juvenile absence epilepsy, juvenile myoclonic epilepsy, and epilepsy with generalized tonic-clonic seizures alone.

-Because intractable epilepsy isn’t a specific type of epilepsy, the seizures can look different from person to person.
-There are two main types of seizures — generalized and focal seizures (also known as partial seizures).
+Since intractable epilepsy isn’t a specific type of epilepsy, the seizures can look different from person to person.
+There are two main types of seizures — generalized and focal.

 People with focal seizures may be more likely to develop intractable epilepsy than people with generalized seizures.

-Intractable epilepsy is diagnosed using tests similar to those used for diagnosing other forms of epilepsy, such as MRI scans and electroencephalograms (EEGs).
-You may see an epilepsy specialist called an epileptologist or a neurologist at an epilepsy center.
+DRE is diagnosed using tests similar to those used for diagnosing other forms of epilepsy, such as MRI scans and electroencephalograms (EEGs).
+You may see an epilepsy specialist, called an epileptologist or a neurologist, at an epilepsy center.

 Your doctor may ask questions to find out why your medication isn’t working.
 For example, your medication might be interacting with other medications, or you might be using the wrong drug, taking the wrong dose, or not taking it regularly.
 Other reasons for inadequate treatment might include exposure to seizure triggers such as flashing lights, illness, lack of sleep, or increased stress.

-You may need to try several medications before your doctor diagnoses you with intractable epilepsy.
-A MyEpilepsyTeam member described their experience: “I have tried eight or nine medications and was only able to tolerate three of them without terrible side effects, and those have not been able to control my seizures.”
+DRE is typically diagnosed after two suitable ASM trials fail.
+A MyEpilepsyTeam member described their experience: “I have tried eight or nine medications and was only able to tolerate three of them without terrible side effects, and those haven’t been able to control my seizures.”
+If you still have seizures after trying two ASM regimens, seeing an epilepsy center early can help you get specialized treatment faster.

 Additionally, your doctor must rule out other conditions that can mimic seizures, including:

-Finding the right treatment may be difficult, but there are several options available for people with intractable epilepsy.
+Finding the right treatment may be difficult, but there are several options available for people with DRE.
 One MyEpilepsyTeam member shared, “Given my 32 years of experience living with intractable epilepsy, I have seen that it’s trial and error for effective treatment and management.”

-Before trying more invasive treatments, your doctor may suggest antiepileptic drugs.
-These drugs can be used alone or in combination.
-Antiepileptic drugs work by controlling the electrical activity in your brain.
-Different types of antiepileptics do this in different ways, such as affecting the movement of ions or chemical messengers in your brain.
+Before trying more invasive treatments, your doctor may suggest changing or adding new ASMs, formerly referred to as antiepileptic drugs or anticonvulsants, to your treatment plan.
+These drugs can be used alone or in combination with other medications.
+ASMs work by controlling the electrical activity in your brain.
+Different types of ASMs do this in different ways, such as affecting the movement of ions or chemical messengers in your brain.

-If you’ve already tried two anti-seizure drugs and they didn’t work, there’s a lower chance that a third drug will be effective in treating intractable seizures.
-In that case, your doctor may recommend other, more invasive intractable epilepsy treatment options.
+If you’ve already tried two ASMs and they didn’t work, there’s a lower chance that a third drug will be effective in treating DRE seizures.
+In that case, your doctor may recommend other, more invasive DRE treatment options.

 Your doctor may recommend a type of surgery called resective epilepsy surgery to remove the part of your brain causing seizures.
 This procedure can be helpful if doctors know the exact area of the brain that’s causing the seizures.